-Diana Dawson worked as a reporter in newsrooms nationwide for 17 years.
+Before teaching, Dawson worked as a reporter in newsrooms nationwide for 17 years.
 During that time, she wrote investigative pieces about teachers' sexual misconduct with their students, breakdowns in state mental health systems and how foster care abused its charges.
-As her specialty developed in social issues coverage, she wrote magazine-style stories about life in a burn center, an old farmer battling his wife's Alzheimer's disease and an Indian tribe's quest to defeat poverty with education.
+As her specialty developed in social issues coverage, she wrote narratives about life in a burn center, an old farmer battling his wife's Alzheimer's disease and an Indian tribe's quest to defeat poverty with education.

 Over the years, her work won scores of national, regional and local awards, including making her a finalist as part of a newsroom team for the Pulitzer Prize, the finalist for the Ernie Pyle Award, the Nieman Fellowship at Harvard University and finalist twice for the Livingston Award for Young Journalists.

-Dawson earned her bachelor’s degree in journalism from the University of Missouri at Columbia in 1980.
-She is married to Osler McCarthy.
-They have two children, Gabe and Grace.
+She earned her bachelor’s degree in journalism from the University of Missouri at Columbia.

 Senior Fellows: Communicating the Human Side of Social Issues